About the script

 The Front Matter section of the file has a specific structure which must be followed.

-Firstly it always starts and ends with the line: ---
+Firstly it always starts and ends with the line: ---.

-Secondly it contains attribute / value pairs, one per line, eg: title: Welcome to my blog
+Secondly it contains attribute / value pairs, one per line, eg: title: Welcome to my blog.
+The order of the attributes within the Front Matter is not important.

 If the attribute contains a list of values, it would be spread over multiple lines, eg: